Student Programming & Raider Entertainment (SPARE)

 - Attend any All Hands On Deck Events as requested by full-time staff**(see note at the bottom of the page).

-The Student Variety Manager-In-Waiting will be required to work an average of 5-7 hours per week for $12.00/hour (should you need additional hours due to financial concerns, you may request to work in the SPARE front office).
+The Student Assistant Variety Manager will be required to work an average of 5-7 hours per week for $12.00/hour for the Fall 2025 semester.
 In addition to the responsibilities of all Student Managers, the Student Variety Manager has the following responsibilities:

 - Will participate in Variety Council meetings;

-- Meet weekly with the Variety Council Manager to better understand the role of the Variety Manager;
+- Meet weekly with the Variety Council Manager to assist with tasks as assigned by the Variety Manager;

 - Attend one-on-one meetings with designated full-time staff member about Signature Events;